Projects

 Stakeholder Engagement

 The third workstream involves engaging market actors, policymakers, advocates, and other stakeholders to explore the implications of the research for market practices and public policy going forward.
-FinRegLab will use webinars, podcasts, and convenings to share findings with key audiences.
+FinRegLab will use industry conferences, convenings and other outreach channels to share findings with key audiences.

 The project will be structured to facilitate later empirical analysis of loans from the pilot programs as they conclude.
 Additional components may be added over time to assess the potential for mission-based lenders to combine “high tech” and “high touch” approaches and to increase the scale of their operations substantially through partnerships with fintechs.